heavyai/heavyai.jl/docs/src/functions.md

 These functions constitute the main interface for working with OmniSci.
+If a function is not exported for the package, the assumption is that an end-user shouldn't need to use it.
+If you find otherwise, please [open an issue](https://github.com/omnisci/OmniSci.jl/issues) for discussion.

 ## Authentication